CBICA/spare_score/README.md

         -pg,            classification).
 String.
 Required for training.
         --pos_group]

+        [MODEL_TYPE]    The type of model to be used for training.
+String.
+        [-mt,           'SVM' or 'MLP'.
+Required for training.
+        --model_type]

-        [KERNEL]        The kernel for the training. 'linear' or 'rbf' (only -k,             linear is supported currently in regression).
+        [KERNEL]        The kernel for SVM training. 'linear' or 'rbf' (only -k,             linear is supported currently in regression).
         --kernel]

+        [SPARE_VAR]     The name of the column to be used for SPARE score.
+If [-sv,           not given, the column will be named 'SPARE_score'.
+        --spare_var]

         [VERBOSE]       Verbosity.
 Int.
         [-v,            0: Warnings
         --verbose,      1: Info
         --verbosity]    2: Debug
+                        3: Errors
+                        4: Critical

         [LOGS]          Where to save log file.
 If not given, logs will be [-l,            printed out.